jetsonearth/clio-voice/clio/strategy/features/Smart_Dictionary/README.md

    - Separate “style” entries (capitalization, punctuation) from lexical entries.

 7) Runtime Injection to ASR
-   - Prompt/Prefix Injection: add top-K hotwords + minimal context to `initial_prompt` for each segment in `WhisperState`.
+   - Prompt/Prefix Injection: add top-K hotwords + minimal context to `initial_prompt` for each segment in `RecordingEngine`.
    - Grammar (GBNF) Injection: synthesize a small alternation for top-K phrases where grammar support exists.
    - Logit Biasing: apply token-level bias for hotwords when decoder API supports it; cap max bias.
    - N-best Reranking: boost hypotheses that contain high-score entries with contextual alignment.